Estimation and inference for transfer learning with high-dimensional quantile regression: Transfer Learning for Quantile Regression

 For ease of exposition, we define a total loss function for the combined datasets as

 for any set $\mcT\subset\{0,1,\ldots,K\}$, where $n_{\mcT}=\sum_{k\in{\mcT}}n_k$ and $\rho_{\tau}(t)=t\{\tau-I(t\leq0)\}$ for $t\in \mathbb{R}$ is the piecewise linear quanitle loss function.

-We first introduce an oracle transfer learning approach in Algorithm \ref{algorithm1} when $\mcT_h$ is temporarily assumed to be known.
+We first introduce an oracle transfer learning estimator when $\mcT_h$ is temporarily assumed to be known.
 It is motivated by the algorithms in \citet{bastani2021predicting}, \citet{li2022transferA}, and \citet{tian2022transfer}.
-In the first step, an initial $\ell_1$-penalized quantile regression estimator $\wh\bbeta_{\mcT_h}$ is obtained by combining the target data and $h$-transferable source data.
-The second step corrects the contrast by imposing another $\ell_1$-penalized quantile regression based on the empirical quantile loss function for the target data only.
-By choosing suitable tuning parameter $\lambda_{\bbeta}$, the estimator $\wh\bbeta_{\mcT_h}$ in Step 1 converges to its probabilistic limit $\bbeta^*_{\mcT_h}$, which is defined via the moment equation
+Specifically, we first develop an initial $\ell_1$-penalized quantile regression estimator which is defined by

+where $\lambda_{\bbeta}$ is the tuning parameter.
+Although $\wh\bbeta_{\mcT_h}$ is very crude estimator, it is obtained by combining the target and $h$-transferable source datasets and beneficial to estimating the target model parameter if properly utilized.
+Second, we adopt the empirical quantile loss for the target data only to make $\wh\bbeta_{\mcT_h}$ anchor to the target via correcting the contrast as follows,